Equal Opportunity at the BIH- TRUE

 Our goal is to establish a gender- and diversity-sensitive organizational culture.
 At BIH, this means that a variety of gender concepts and roles as well as modern ways of working and living are accepted.
 BIH strives to dismantle structural and interactional mechanisms that discriminate against people based on their gender, nationality, religion, age or their social, cultural, or ethnic background.

-- Our guidelines for equality in research funding include minimum quotas for competitive procedures as well as standards for the consideration of individual life circumstances when assessing scientific performance and for the makeup of review bodies.
+Our Guidelines for gender equality in BIH bodies, committees, key activity areas and funding lines include minimum quotas for competitive procedures as well as standards for the consideration of individual life circumstances when assessing scientific performance and for the makeup of review bodies.